Aryan Khan case: No evidence of conspiracy to commit drug-related offences, says Bombay HC

 The court added that merely because Aryan Khan, Merchant, and Dhamecha were travelling in the same cruise, that by itself “cannot be a foundation for the charge of conspiracy against them”, NDTV reported.

 The order also said that Aryan Khan had not carried any drugs during the raid, despite the Narcotics Control Bureau claiming in October that he had been found in “conscious possession” of contraband substances.
-The agency had also accused Aryan Khan of trying to deal in a commercial quantity of drugs
+The agency had also accused Aryan Khan of trying to deal in a commercial quantity of drugs.

 The court, however, noted that a small quantity of contraband substances was recovered from Merchant and Dhamecha under the Narcotic Drugs and Psychotropic Substances Act.